The FineWeb Datasets: Decanting the Web for the Finest Text Data at Scale: Building FineWeb

 \subsection{The final FineWeb dataset}

 Combining the decisions made in the previous sections and applying the resulting pipeline to 96 Common Crawl snapshots produces the 15T-token FineWeb dataset.
 Specifically, we extract text from WARC files (\cref{sec:extraction}), apply base filtering (\cref{sec:base_filtering}), perform individual per-crawl MinHash deduplication (\cref{sec:deduplication}), apply a selection of C4 filters (\cref{sec:c4_filters}), and finally apply custom filters (\cref{sec:additional_filters}).
-Each step provides a relative performance boost on our group of benchmark tasks, as seen in \cref{fig:cumulative_improvement_fw_steps}.
+Each step provides a relative performance boost on our group of benchmark tasks, as seen in~\cref{fig:cumulative_improvement_fw_steps}.
 For the public release of the dataset, we have also applied Personal Identifiable Information (PII) removal, by anonymizing email and public IP addresses.

-In \cref{fig:datasets_comparison} we \href{https://huggingface.co/collections/HuggingFaceFW/ds-662457b0d213e8c14fe47f32}{compare} FineWeb with the following commonly used openly accessible web-scale datasets: RefinedWeb (500B tokens)~\cite{penedo2023refinedweb}, C4 (172B tokens)~\cite{raffel2023exploring}; the Common Crawl-based part of Dolma 1.6 (3T tokens) and 1.7 (1.2T tokens)~\cite{dolma}, The Pile (340B tokens)~\cite{gao2020pile}, SlimPajama (627B tokens)~\cite{cerebras2023slimpajama}, the deduplicated variant of RedPajama2 (20T tokens)~\cite{together2023redpajama}, English CommonCrawl section of Matrix (1.3T tokens)~\cite{zhang2024mapneo}, English CC-100 (70B tokens)~\cite{conneau-etal-2020-unsupervised}, and Colossal-OSCAR (850B tokens)~\cite{OrtizSuarezSagotRomary2019}.
+In~\cref{fig:datasets_comparison} we \href{https://huggingface.co/collections/HuggingFaceFW/ds-662457b0d213e8c14fe47f32}{compare} FineWeb with the following commonly used openly accessible web-scale datasets: RefinedWeb (500B tokens)~\cite{penedo2023refinedweb}, C4 (172B tokens)~\cite{raffel2023exploring}; the Common Crawl-based part of Dolma 1.6 (3T tokens) and 1.7 (1.2T tokens)~\cite{dolma}, The Pile (340B tokens)~\cite{gao2020pile}, SlimPajama (627B tokens)~\cite{cerebras2023slimpajama}, the deduplicated variant of RedPajama2\footnote{RedPajama2 includes 40+ quality annotations but is only actually filtered with the CCNet pipeline\cite{conneau2019unsupervised}} (20T tokens)~\cite{together2023redpajama}, English CommonCrawl section of Matrix (1.3T tokens)~\cite{zhang2024mapneo}, English CC-100 (70B tokens)~\cite{conneau-etal-2020-unsupervised}, and Colossal-OSCAR (850B tokens)~\cite{OrtizSuarezSagotRomary2019}.
 Notably, FineWeb shows strong performance and FineWeb-Edu (detailed below) outperforms all other open datasets we compared on our aggregate group of tasks, further validating the design choices we made.
+Note that to train these models we randomly sampled 350 billion tokens from each dataset, without upsampling any individual Common Crawl snapshot.